aramis-lab/clinicadl/docs/source/data/data.rst

 create a DataLoader suited to ClinicaDL.

 Finally, before training a Deep Learning model, you will split your data between training, validation and test sets.
-To do this, you will manipulate our :ref:`splitting tools <splitter>`.
+To do this, you will manipulate our :ref:`splitting tools <split>`.

 .. toctree::
     :maxdepth: 1